Some of the Ways Breathwork Can Alter the State of Consciousness

 The brain responds to how a person breathes.
 Likewise, the body responds to what the brain does.
 So it stands to reason that altering how we breathe has an impact on both mind and body.
 That is the primary principle behind breathwork meditation.

 In the paragraphs below, this post will discuss some of the ways breathwork can alter a person’s state of consciousness.
-As you read, know that I am currently undergoing training to become a certified Owaken Breathwork facilitator.
-Once I finish my training, I plan to begin offering both group and private sessions.
-I look forward to working with you.

 Increasing Oxygen Intake